Boston University Bridge

 The Boston University Bridge, originally the Cottage Farm Bridge and commonly referred to as the BU Bridge, is a steel truss through arch bridge with a suspended deck carrying Route 2 over the Charles River, connecting the Boston University campus to Cambridge, Massachusetts.

 The bridge, with the Grand Junction Railroad Bridge directly underneath it, is incorrectly rumored to be the only place in the world where a boat can sail under a train driving under a car driving under an airplane.
-Other such places include the Steel Bridge in Portland, Oregon, the Manhattan Bridge in New York City and the 25 de Abril Bridge in Lisbon, although both those bridges are on the same span.
+Other such places include the Steel Bridge in Portland, Oregon, the Manhattan Bridge in New York City and the 25 de Abril Bridge in Lisbon, although all of those bridges feature road and rail on the same span.
 In this case the rail and road traffic are on separate bridges.

 History

 The Boston University Bridge was designed by Andrew Canzanelli and built by The Phoenix Bridge Company in 1927, replacing an 1850s drawbridge known as the Brookline Bridge.
 Canzanelli also designed the Weeks footbridge and the first shell constructed on the Esplanade.

 In 1949 it was renamed for Boston University, which lies at the southern end of the bridge, after a group of students went to the State House to propose a name change.
 State Senator John E. Powers sponsored the legislation in May 1949; it passed unanimously.

 During the period of planning for the Inner Belt, the BU Bridge represented the planned crossing point of the highway from Boston to Cambridge.
 Several plans were discussed for the area; had the expressway been built over the river, the bridge would have been demolished and replaced with a high-level highway overpass, while if the road had been constructed as a tunnel, the bridge would have been left standing as a crossing for surface route traffic.

 The bridge crosses diagonally over an older, now single-tracked railroad-only bridge carrying the Grand Junction Line.
 This bridge, formerly owned by CSX Transportation, was purchased by the Commonwealth of Massachusetts for the MBTA in 2010.
 The long-postponed Urban Ring mass transit project is expected to include a bridge at or near this location to carry the planned route across the Charles River.